pynklynn/notific8/README.md

     * Custom themes should be named .jquery-notific8-notification.[theme name] in your stylesheet
 * sticky: boolean for whether or not the notification should stick
     * If sticky is set to true, life will be ignored if it is also set
+* horizontalEdge: string value for top or bottom of the page (default: 'top')
+    * only accepts values 'top' and 'bottom'
+* verticalEdge: string value for left or right of the page (default: 'right')
+    * only accepts values 'left' and 'right'

 All of these settings are available to be configured.
 The configure function is used if you have specific settings such as theme and life that you want every notification to share.
 By configuring these settings, they become the new defaults and you don't have to type them for every notification.
 The configure function can be called multiple times.